flu-crew/smot/paper/paper.md

 [@menardo2018treemmer], TreeTrimmer [@maruyama2013treetrimmer], and Treeshrink
 [@mai2018treeshrink] approach the general problem of statistical subsampling while preserving specific diversity metrics of the original inferred phylogenetic tree.
-In contrast, `smot` is designed to subsample taxa in the tree while preserving objective metadata and annotations that are independent of tree topology.
+In contrast, `smot` is designed to subsample from groups within trees while preserving desired references.

-The second purpose of `smot` is classification and annotation of unlabeled taxa and clades when provided representative strain classifications.
-Classification is achieved by either patristic distance or monophyletic grouping, and the method is based on submitted reference taxa rather than inferring clusters from the tree and then naming them.
+The second purpose of `smot` is classification where unlabeled taxa in a tree are classified using a subset of labeled taxa.
+This is achieved by either patristic distance or monophyletic grouping.
+The method is based on submitted reference taxa rather than inferring clusters from the tree and then naming them.
 Inferring clusters de novo can be accomplished with tools such as phyCLIP [@han2019phyclip] or DYNAMITE [@magalis2021dynamite].
 Alternatively, taxa may be classified into clades using a fixed reference scaffold tree; this is done for influenza A virus in swine by `octoFLU` [@chang2019octoflu]. `smot` depends on reference taxa, like `octoFLU`, but it extracts them from the taxa names or tables of attributes.

 The third purpose of `smot` is filtering and coloring a tree based upon user queries. `smot` does not have more specialized phylogenetic and visualization